marianoguerra/closchema/README.md

 A clojure library that implements http://json-schema.org/.

 The idea is that it becomes a superset of json schema, to also allow more powerful function-based validation.

 Examples
 ==========

-        (require 'com.intelie.closchema)
+        (require 'com.bigml.closchema)

         (validate {:type "array" :items {:type "string"}} ["1" "2"])